oracle-samples/oracle-functions-samples/samples/imagedims-python/README.md

       microdnf remove oracle-epel-release-el8 &&\
       microdnf clean all
 ```
-We want to install ImageMagick into the runtime image, not the build image,
+We want to install ImageMagick into the runtime image, not the build image, so we need to
-so we need to add line in the second stage.
+add the above lines in the second stage as shown in the merged [Dockerfile](./Dockerfile).

 ## Deploy the function